codr7/g-fu/v1/doc/doom_fire_kata.md

     (clear))
 ```

-Rendering begins with a loop that fades all particles.
-Particles may rise straight or diagonally, the three cases are handled by the `if`-statement.
-Next the color is faded if not black and the particle is moved up one row.
-Note that particles are actually stored bottom-top, since that's the direction they move.
+Rendering begins with a loop that fades and moves all particles.
+Direction of movement is either straight up or diagonal, the three cases are handled by the `if`.
+The color is faded unless already black and the particle is moved up one row.
+Note that particles are stored bottom-top, since that's the direction they move.

 ```
   (fun render ()